Is The Movie John Q Based On A True Story

 The Script's Foundation

 Screenwriter James Kearns has stated that John Q was inspired by several true stories of individuals facing similar struggles with the healthcare system.
-While he didn't base the script on one specific event, he researched numerous cases of people being denied treatment due to insurance issues.
-These stories served as the foundation for the film's narrative, informing the characters, plot points, and emotional core of the story.
+So while he didn't base the script on one specific event, he researched numerous cases of people being denied treatment due to insurance issues.
+But these stories served as the foundation for the film's narrative, informing the characters, plot points, and emotional core of the story.
 Kearns aimed to portray the desperation and frustration felt by those who find themselves navigating a complex and often uncaring healthcare system.

 Fictionalized for Dramatic Effect